tayyabwahab/UAV-based-Target-Tracking/README.md

 ## 🚁 Overview

-The UAV-Based Autonomous Security System is an advanced computer vision and machine learning project that implements autonomous drone surveillance with facial recognition capabilities.
-This system enables security forces to detect, recognize, and track specific individuals in crowded areas using unmanned aerial vehicles (UAVs) equipped with high-definition cameras.
+The UAV-Based Target Tracking System is an advanced computer vision and machine learning project that implements autonomous drone surveillance with facial recognition capabilities.
+This system enables security forces to detect, recognize, and track specific individuals in crowded areas using unmanned aerial vehicles (UAVs) equipped with multiple sensors.

 ### Key Objectives

 - **Autonomous Mission Execution**: Schedule, repeat, and monitor autonomous drone missions
-- **Face Recognition**: Real-time facial identification in crowded environments
+- **Face Recognition**: Real-time target identification using facial recognition
+- **Preserving Appearance**: Extract full body features for tracking and re-identtification
 - **Person Tracking**: Autonomous tracking and following of recognized individuals
-- **Security Surveillance**: 24/7 security monitoring for various applications
 - **Cost-Effective Solution**: More economical than traditional helicopter surveillance
 - **Real-time Drone Control**: Direct UAV control based on tracking coordinates